What Is Flu and How Is It Caused?

 People at high risk should be vaccinated yearly unless their doctor advises against it.
 Others should consult their doctor to see whether it is necessary.

 For uncomplicated flu, your doctor will probably tell you to stay in bed as long as the acute symptoms persist-perhaps for two or three days after the fever is gone.
-In high risk patients, a drug called oseltamivir is useful for treating the flu.
+In high risk patients, a drug called amantadine is useful for treating someone affected by the A-type virus.
 There may be mild side effects from the drug.
 Bacterial complications of flu may be treated with antibiotics.
-In fact, people with chronic lung disease are often given antibiotics the moment flu is diagnosed.
+In fact people with chronic lung disease are often given antibiotics the moment flu is diagnosed.
 Non-bacterial complications require various forms of treatment, depending on the problem.
 All complications of flu should be considered serious and treated by a doctor.

 - You should know about treating flu in case it occurs despite your vaccination.